DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 48 - 09.04.2025.md

 - Fat, ugly cat named Bartholomew.
 Linneaus's oldest friend.
 - Horus's sword has most of the pieces except for the tip.
 - They look over Horus's body.
+- They find a piece of paper with poems on them.
+- Niccolo starts casting Speak with Dead.